Shaughny/HackWeek-Intro-to-React/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Before trying to set up the project, make sure you have `Node` installed on your machine.
+## Before trying to set up the project, make sure you have `Node` and `npm` installed on your machine.
 if you don't have it installed, you can either download an installer from this link for Windows and Mac: https://nodejs.org/en/download/ or for those on linux or using homebrew on Mac, you can install it using the terminal with your package manager.
 ```sudo apt ```